 For close followers of Islamic State propaganda output, the links between JKBW and the Islamic State were clear.
 JKBW propaganda showed similar high quality output, themes and language as Islamic State propaganda, and channels disseminating Islamic State material would readily reproduce JKBW output.
 In the final weeks of JKBW’s existence in summer 2018, the entity publicly took on the name of Wilayat Hawran (“Hawran province,” referring to the Hawran region of greater southern Syria).

 Through most of JKBW’s existence, the group was at war with the Syrian rebels who controlled the Deraa countryside adjacent to its territory.
 As an Islamic State affiliate, JKBW echoed the Islamic State line in describing the rebels as “apostate Sahwa” (a reference to the Sahwa phenomenon of Sunni tribesmen who fought the Islamic State of Iraq when the U.S. occupied Iraq).
 However, the war between JKBW and the rebels was a stalemate.
 On two occasions, JKBW made noteworthy territorial gains against the rebels.
 In February 2017, JKBW seized the towns of Sahm al-Jowlan and Taseel.
-At the end of June 2018, the group seized the town of Heet, which it had long besieged.
+In July 2018, the group seized the town of Heet, which it had long besieged.
 That gain proved to be short-lived though, as a Syrian government offensive on areas out of its control in southern Syria finally turned its attention to the Yarmouk Basin.
 By August 2018, the JKBW enclave had collapsed completely, as the Syrian government had the overwhelming advantage of firepower and manpower, recruiting some former rebels to fight JKBW.

 The Military Database